M-earnest/docker_workshop/_sources/advanced/creating.md

 ### Building a Dockerfile

 The following will be a step-by-step guide on how to create a Dockerfile and how to populate our file with the necessary instructions to build a Docker image.
-Each separate instruction is called a "layer".
-Layers are executed consecutively from to to bottom, when using the build command to compose an Docker Image.
+Each separate instruction is called a `layer`.
+Layers are executed consecutively from top to bottom, when using the build command to compose an Docker Image.

 Here are the relevant _layers_ we're going to build, i.e. how our Dockerfile is going to look like: